Plans and Guidelines

 The Recreation Services Plan includes details on disinfecting high-use equipment and areas, spacing out equipment, and class size limits while continuing to offer exercise, play sports, and fun.
 Learn more.

-The Dining Services Reopening Plan Framework details the measures Ball State has taken to welcome students, employees, and the community back to dining halls this Fall.
+The Dining Services Plan details the measures Ball State has taken for the safety of students, employees, and the community.
 This includes creating safe spaces for in-person dining and extending food service hours to reduce the number of patrons at one time.
 Learn more.

-The University Libraries COVID-19 Operations Plan details the measures Ball State has taken to welcome students, employees, and community members back to our libraries this Fall.
+The University Libraries COVID-19 Operations Plan details the measures Ball State has taken for the safety of students, employees, and community members.
 This includes physical distancing measures and promotion of curbside and remote services.
 Learn more.

-The Housing Plan details the measures Ball State has taken to welcome our students to residence halls for Fall 2020.
-This includes increased flexibility in our living options and steps to accommodate any student that test positive for COVID-19.
+The Housing Plan details the measures Ball State has taken to welcome our students to residence halls for Spring 2021.
+This includes increased flexibility in our living options and steps to accommodate any student that tests positive for COVID-19.
 Learn more.

 Ball State is encouraging socially responsible behavior on campus and in the community, which includes requirements for face masks.
 Learn more.